hynek/structlog/docs/getting-started.md

 Now you're all set for the rest of the user's guide and can start reading about [bound loggers](bound-loggers.md) -- the heart of *structlog*.

+Or, if you prefer another, more in-depth tutorial, check out [*A Comprehensive Guide to Python Logging with structlog*](https://betterstack.com/community/guides/logging/structlog/).

 [*better-exceptions*]: https://github.com/qix-/better-exceptions
 [recipe]: https://docs.python.org/3/howto/logging-cookbook.html#implementing-structured-logging